AarKro/Hera/README.md

 <h3>bind</h3>

-Binds the output-channel for reports to the channel the command was written in.
+Binds the output-channel for the respective function (parameter) to the channel the command was written in.
 Administrator rights needed for execution.
->Syntax: $bind
+>Syntax: $bind \<report/music\>

 <h3>report</h3>